Table of contents

 What is the Deadline for Implementing Google Consent Mode v2?

 The transition to Google Consent Mode v2 must be completed by March 2024.
 This is in line with enforcement of the Digital Markets Act (DMA), a crucial step in data protection and user privacy within the European Economic Area (EEA).
-Failure to comply will limit access to Google’s advertising tools, affecting remarketing and user acquisition from Europe.
+Failure to comply will restrict access to Google's advertising tools, affecting remarketing and user acquisition from Europe.

 What Happens If a Website Has Not Implemented Consent Mode?